-During my many years of life, I lived through southern Jim Crow laws, lynching's, the recovery after World War II, the Golden Age of Television, the Korean War, the Cold War, the Space Race, the Civil Rights movement, the assignations of Martin Luther King, President John F. Kennedy and Robert Kennedy, the Bay of Pigs, the Vietnam War, the sexual revolution, Black Power, the second wave of feminism, the pill, abortion rights, gay rights movement, the hippy era, Watergate, race riots, the Disco era, Motown’s greatness, the oil crisis, the war on drugs, too many terrorist attacks to count…I can go on and on.
-Did I mention I have seen fashion go and come back?
-Cars change overtime not to mention the influence of technology on our world.
+During my many years of life, I lived through southern Jim Crow laws, lynchings, the recovery after World War II, the Golden Age of Television, the Korean War, the Cold War, the Space Race, the Civil Rights movement, the assignations of Martin Luther King, President John F. Kennedy and Robert Kennedy, the Bay of Pigs, the Vietnam War, the sexual revolution, Black Power, the second wave of feminism, the pill, abortion rights, gay rights movement, the hippy era, Watergate, race riots, the Disco era, Motown’s greatness, the oil crisis, the war on drugs, too many terrorist attacks to count…I can go on and on.
+Did I mention I witnessed fashion go and come back?
+I watched cars change over time, not to mention the influence of technology on our world.

 Today, I continue to spend time going through archives and helping build content for this website…and am still being paid in socks.